 As the moon climbs.

-In the next set of eight lines the speaker further describe what one wants when seeking out a meaningful poem.
+In the next set of eight lines, the speaker further describes what one wants when seeking out a meaningful poem.
 It will be “motionless in time.”
 This phrase places good poetry on a transcendent plane.
 A successful poem will be able to touch anyone no matter where or when they’re from, just as the moon does when it “climbs.”

 The next couplet describes poetry as being that which allows one to experience “Twig by twig” the beauty of the “night-entangled trees.”
 The moon, which in this metaphor is representing poetry itself, leaves the reader with “Memory by memory.”
 These memories which are left to the reader are like those which the spring has of “winter leaves.”
 It is something integral to life but intangible.

 The last two lines of this section describe a good poem as being “motionless in time.”
 It does not change throughout the ages.
-As was previously mentioned, the poem should remain the same to all people, no matter who they are or where they are from.
+As was previously mentioned, Ars Poetica should remain the same to all people, no matter who they are or where they are from.

 Lines 17- 24

 A poem should be equal to:

 An empty doorway and a maple leaf.

 The leaning grasses and two lights above the sea—